 Ask for feedback and act on it accordingly

 Ask your clients to estimate both the service and the products after every purchase.
-Let them not only provide you with the points but allow to leave a comment.
+Let them not only provide you with points but allow them to leave a comment.
 This way, you can use it to improve the service.

 Give customers more control

 Allow users to determine their email preferences while subscribing or right after it.
 Let them set the types and frequency of the emails you will send them.
 This way, you won’t bombard your audience with bulk emails that don't interest them.
 This approach is the beginning of your mailing list segmentation.

 Write valuable messages and exciting stories

 Providing something useful to subscribers is excellent for lead nurturing.
 Blog posts, interviews, and case studies can give customers more reasons to trust you.

 Utilize re-engagement email campaigns

 Businesses and their customers often grow apart after a while.
 Work, family, or changes in interests are just a few reasons responsible for this trend.
 To keep customers involved, businesses should send re-engagement emails.
 Updates and offerings, as well as benefits, are some of the things a company can include in these emails.